-Wednesday - Dr. Adria F. Klein is professor emeritus at California State University, San Bernardino, and a visiting professor at Saint Mary's College in Moraga.
-She has taught courses in language arts and literacy in the graduate Reading Education program, as well as being a Reading Recovery Trainer of Teacher Leaders.
-She has also worked extensively with the groups that created the new common core standards for EL Students.
-Her workshops focus on the implications of these standards for English learners, and include professional development, support strategies, and monitoring of and coaching for students' language growth.
-She had written articles on a wide range of subjects such as emergent literacy, Reading Recovery, reader's theater, integrated language arts, staff development, and technology.
-Dr. Klein is the author of more than 80 books for beginning readers.
+Wednesday - Dr. Adria F. Klein is professor emeritus at California State University, San Bernardino, and is the Director of the Early Intervention Center at Saint Mary's College of California.
+She has taught courses in language development, literacy and ESL in the graduate program, as well as being a Reading Recovery Trainer of Teacher Leaders.
+Her workshops focus on the implications of the new standards and expectations for English learners, and include support strategies and monitoring of and coaching for students' language growth.
+She has written articles on a wide range of subjects such as emergent literacy, oral language development, and technology.
+Dr. Klein is the author of many professional books and articles, as well as more than 200 books for beginning readers.

 Thursday - Mark Chapman is the associate director of test development at WIDA.
 In this position, he has to ensure that the new WIDA assessments are delivered to specification and on time, and are coordinated both within WIDA and with WIDA vendors the Center for Applied Linguistics, MetriTech and the Data Recognition Corporation.
 Since becoming the associate director, his work has focused on MODEL, Early Years and ACCESS 2.0.